Kreative-Performative-Individuals/data-preprocessing-/README.md

  docker run --rm --name data-preprocessing- -p 8003:8003 data_preprocessing
 ```

-This command will start a new Docker container named `KPI-Engine` and expose the application on port `8000`.
+This command will start a new Docker container named `data-preprocessing-` and expose the application on port `8000`.

 You can now access the Data Preprocessing API by visiting `http://localhost:8000` in your web browser or using tools like Postman.